dinoboards/dinoboards.github.io/2mb-linear-sram.md

 * Supports up to 4 512K SRAM chips.
 * Operates at lower latencies compared to 512K RAM/ROM modules.

+## What is the Green Machine Series of Retro Kits

+The Green Machine Series of kits are designed around the RCBus/RC2014 bus, powered by an eZ80 CPU (as apposed to the Z80 CPU), and are broadly compatible with many RC2014 and RCBus kits.ncluding CP/M and RomWBW software stacks.

+For more information of the eZ80 CPU, see the [eZ80 CPU kit](/ez80-for-rc).

 # Other technical notes

 * The 2MB Linear memory module is only active when the eZ80's Chip Select 0 (CS0) is asserted